Jackson-Mu/Jackson-Mu/README.md

 ### Things I Love to Do ⭐

 - 📊 Making numbers tell fun stories
-- 💻 Building websites that are easy to use
+- 💻 Building things which are easy to use
-- 🤝 Helping people understand computers
 - 🎨 Making pretty tools that work well